Everything you need to know about Blue Whale Watching in Loreto

 What other wildlife can you see in Loreto?

 And it’s not just cetaceans you can see in Loreto.
-Sightings of turtles and stingrays are also common, while seeing sea lions is all but guaranteed.
+Sightings of turtles and stingrays are also common while seeing sea lions is all but guaranteed.
 Isla Coronado is home to a large colony of these cheeky sea-puppies and you can actually get in the water with them too!
 Swimming with sea lions in Loreto is truly a bucket-list opportunity.
 Watch as they zip gracefully through the water and marvel at the inquisitive pups, who curiously approach swimmers and sometimes even nibble on their snorkel gear.

-Bird-watchers will be delighted to know that Loreto Bay National Park is home to some unique bird species too.
+Bird watchers will be delighted to know that Loreto Bay National Park is home to some unique bird species too.
 You don’t need to visit the Galapagos to see blue-footed boobies, as they can be found on the rocky cliffs of Loreto’s surrounding islands.
 Other bird species that can be spotted here also include the frigate bird, osprey, plover, pelican, hawk, eagle and turkey vulture.

 Loreto Bay’s Islands

-Due to a wealth of diverse marine life, Loreto Bay National Park is also really popular for diving.
+Due to its wealth of diverse marine life, Loreto Bay National Park is also really popular for diving.
 There are more than 40 dive sites in the park and the protected nature of the bay means the water is often as flat as glass, with great visibility.
 Check out the 10 best scuba diving companies in Loreto on TripAdvisor.

 What is there to do in Loreto?